Sophie-coffee-addict/RoadReadyNZDemo/README.md

 # RoadReadyNZDemo
 Since the project repo is private, this repo provides some demo videos if you're interested to have a look : )

+This is my last group project for the internship, working with RoadReadyNZ team from a group of teenagers from Sacred Heart College.

 Demo of the entire project:

 https://github.com/user-attachments/assets/a4f4ad02-33c1-4a06-9951-5655746a8328